Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 of 182,000 trees was set.

-| ADMIRAL BYRD
+ADMIRAL BYRD

-When Rear Admiral Richard Byrc
+When Rear Admiral Richarq Byrg

 the spirit.

-| For Admiral Byrd
+For Admiral Byrd represents ful

-{ ways dreamed of going adventuring
+ways dreamed of going adventuriy

 but never have.
-He has been ther:
+He has been there

-|and back.
-He has lived in the
+and back.
+He has lived in tp,

-| strange, frozen places at the botton
+strange, frozen places at the bottom

-| midst in Pittsburgh, smiling and un
+midst in Pittsburgh, smiling ang yy.

-| changed.
+changed.

-| Some heroes change before ou
+Some heroes change before our

-Leyes.
-They become aloof and tem
+They become aloof and tep,.

 peramental.
-But Admiral Byrd i
+But Admiral Byrq i

 always the same.
-The queer, col
+The queer, cold

-places of endless mght have no
+places of endless mght have not

-frozen the charming spirit of th
+frozen the charming spirit of tp,

 man.
-He comes home to us wh
+He comes home to us wp,

-have never had the chance to g
+have never had the chance to

-adventuring and he is still a gentle
+adventuring and he is still a gentle.

-man, which means that he is kind
+man, which means that he is king.

 ly and considerate of others.

-Richard Byrd is more than
+Richard Byrd is more than a

 model for American youth.
-Man
+Many

-go adventuring and come home ur
+go adventuring and come home yp.

 changed.—Pittsburgh Press.